MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/teams-rooms-qr-codes.md

 - NOCSH
 search.appverid: MET150
 ms.localizationpriority: medium
-description: Learn how to use QR codes that are included on a Microsoft Teams Rooms for Windows console to join a meeting.
+description: 'Learn how to use QR codes on Microsoft Teams Rooms on Windows and Microsoft Teams Rooms on Android to join a meeting.
+This is an alternative proximity join experience for easier ad-hoc usage of rooms. '
 ---
 # Overview of QR codes on Microsoft Teams Rooms